 - Person Centered Long Term Care Community with a Dementia Care Specialty

-Person-Centered Approach to Memory Care
+Person-Centered Approach to Memory Support

 Kendal at Lexington strives to deliver the finest person-centered care and services and establish a sense of well-being among all residents.
 Our person-centered care philosophy seeks to determine the type of care that will provide an enriched life, and residents are encouraged to become active participants with the multidisciplinary health services team in making care decisions.

 Person-centered care plans are developed to help each resident achieve and maintain their highest level of self-care and independence.
 Staff members are trained to act in ways that maximize choice, flexibility, independence, and self-esteem for the residents.

 Quality of life, dignity, privacy, and autonomy are goals shared by residents, staff and the Kendal at Lexington community.

 Our positive approach to wellness encompasses dietary, social, psychological, physical and spiritual dimensions.

 - Support Staff (dining, housekeeping, maintenance)

 Learn How One Resident Powers MUSIC & MEMORY℠ for Kendal at Lexington

 MUSIC & MEMORY, a nonprofit organization that brings personalized music into the lives of older adults and those with infirmities through digital music technology, has posted a feature story online about Kendal at Lexington’s Music & Memory program.